Home

 Generation 0, pre WWI

 The Bulletin officiel du ministère de la guerre.
 Génie.
-Télégraphie militaire (1912) [2] details two telephone sets in the section titled Instruction spéciale relative à la composition, au transport et à l'entretien du matériel du service de la télégraphie légère dans la cavalerie (1907): the Poste microtéléphonique de campagne, modèle 1899—apparently a buzzer-based unit with a foldable handset—and the Téléphone Aubry, modèle 1891, which appears to be a sound-powered device equipped with a signalling trumpet.
+Télégraphie militaire (1912) [2] details two telephone sets in the section titled Instruction spéciale relative à la composition, au transport et à l'entretien du matériel du service de la télégraphie légère dans la cavalerie (1907): the Poste microtéléphonique de campagne, modèle 1899—apparently a buzzer-based unit with a foldable handset—and the Téléphone Aubry, modèle 1891, which appears to be a standard receiver [30] equipped with a signalling trumpet and maybe used as sound powered telephone.
 I could not locate any additional documentation or evidence regarding these particular sets.

 A telegraphiste gradé carrying a Poste microtéléphonique de campagne, modèle 1899 [2]: